 Monday, October 20, 2025

-God is Dead, God Remains Dead and We Killed Him
+God is Dead and We Should Move On

 Nietzsche is famous for his "God is Dead" quote.
 Some people misunderstood it as simply rephrasing of atheist idea that there is no god.
 However, that is misleading.